LCPQ/qcmath/README.md

 ```ruby
 qcmath[molecule_name,basis_set,methods]
 ```
-The call to the qcmath module is done with the qcmath keyword.
-Then, one has to specify three arguments.
-These arguments are strings or a list of strings.
-The first one is the name of the molecule that we want to study and it is defined as a string.
-The second one is the basis set which is also a string.
-The last one is a list of methods that one wants to use and it is defined with a list of strings.
+To invoke the qcmath module, use the keyword "qcmath" followed by three arguments.
+These arguments are either strings or a list of strings.
+The first argument is the name of the molecule to be studied, represented as a string.
+For example, in the case of the $\text{H}_2$ molecule, it would be specified as "H2".
+The second argument corresponds to the basis set and is also provided as a string.
+For instance, in the example of the 6-31G basis set, it would be specified as "6-31G".
 In summary, taking the example of the $\text{H}_2$ molecule in the 6-31G basis set using the restricted Hartree-Fock method, the qcmath module call would resemble the following code:
 ```ruby
 qcmath["H2","6-31g",{"RHF"}]
 ```

 The molecular geometry is provided through a .xyz file located in the `mol` directory, while the basis set file is stored in the `basis` directory.
 Additional options can be specified, such as the charge and spin multiplicity of the molecule.
 If these options are not explicitly stated, the default values are zero for the charge (neutral) and singlet state for the spin multiplicity.
 Furthermore, options related to different methods can also be specified, but we will discuss them in the upcoming section.
 It is worth noting that most of the presented methods offer both spin and spatial orbital implementations.
-You can choose between them using the keyword `"spinorbital"`, with the default value being `False` (indicating spatial orbitals as the default choice).
+You can choose between them using the keyword `"spinorbital"`, with the default value being `False` (indicating `spatialorbital` as the default choice).
 For a comprehensive list of all available options, including charge, spin multiplicity, and method-related choices, please refer to the `main/default_options.nb` notebook.
 This notebook presents the options in the form of a dictionary, providing a convenient reference for configuring and customizing the calculations.

 # User Guide